Mgonzalez-droid/Project-Fenrir/README.md

 ### How to run:

-Run the following commands on your machine or in a virtual environment using python3:
+Run the following commands on your machine or in a virtual environment using python3 from the root of the project directory named Project-Fenrir:

-	python3 setup.py install -user
+	python3 setup.py install --user
 	python3 fenrir

 ### GitHub Repository: